alexec/spec/cloudevents/formats/avro-turbo-format.md

-# Avro Event Format for CloudEvents - Version 1.0.3-wip
+# Avro Turbo Event Format for CloudEvents - Version 1.0.3-wip

 ## Abstract

 The Avro Format for CloudEvents defines how events attributes are expressed in the [Avro 1.9.0 Specification][avro-spec].

+This differs from the [Avro format](avro-formad.md) in that it optimized for performance.

 ## Table of Contents